 Jones IV said that growing up in the shadow of a golfing legend was hard for him to deal with for a good portion of his life.
 But now, he says, it’s turned into an amazing blessing.

-Dr. Robert (Bob) Jones IV says life is more about what happens on this earth.
+Dr. Robert says life is more about what happens on this earth.
 He says we should be living for a greater purpose.
-He also believes that he will get to see his Grandfather again someday, in perfect health.
+He also believes that he will get to see his grandfather again someday, in perfect health.

 “You know what I’m looking forward to the most?
 This is going to sound weird,” said Jones IV.
 “Seeing him walk.
 I never saw him walk in my entire life.
 Never.
 I never even saw him use his hands.”